 Some Canadian boarding schools are prep schools, in that they prepare students well for university and post-secondary education.
 Some also cater to specific kinds of students, including troubled youth (or teens), special needs, learning disabilities, and ADHD students.
 And, of course, there are boarding schools in Canada for high school, middle school, and elementary school students.

 Each province in Canada is governed by a ministry of education.
-Therefore it's important when choosing a boarding school in Canada that you consider this before applying.
+Therefore, it's important when choosing a boarding school in Canada that you consider this before applying.
 For example, language requirements will differ between Quebec and Saskatchewan, while the compulsory age of schooling is until 17 years of age in Manitoba and 18 in New Brunswick.

-Operating hours of these facilities cater to the students attending the school, making them not only more accessible to them, but also safer than those that are off premises.
+Operating hours of these facilities cater to the students attending the school, making them not only more accessible to them, but also safer than those that are off-premises.
 And being a country that embraces advancements in technology, the latest computers and the availability of other modern technical equipment is standard in all schools.

 But what if the Canadian boarding school you're considering lacks a specific facility that you're looking for?
 No problem!
-With the leadership of the faculty and in organized field trips, students can continue learning beyond the walls of the classroom, as they partake in all the natural and cultural splendor Canada has to offer.
+With the leadership of the faculty and in organized field trips, students can continue learning beyond the walls of the classroom, as they partake in all the natural and cultural splendour Canada has to offer.

 Despite what the numbers might seem to suggest, the reality is that graduation requirements vary only superficially between the provinces.
 All require that students study English/French, mathematics, science, Canadian history, geography, and health.
 In addition to those core subjects, all provinces offer optional courses for credit, and students are free to choose among them.
 These include courses in technology and computer studies, graphic and performing arts, world studies, international languages, social studies, and cooperative education.